Image Credit: MiKa Shop/Shutterstock.com

 Because of ceramic’s insulative properties, resistors are composed of metal film placed on a ceramic base.
 Ceramics are very hard, and can be extremely insulative.
 Computer components are often coated with ceramic to protect them.
 Ceramic is used in the protective outer covering of sensitive integrated circuit chips due to their thermal stability, hardness, and low cost.
 Ceramics are also used to create heat sinks to keep the processor’s temperature at safe levels.

-Dielectric resonators (DR) are electromagnetic components that shows a useful range of resonance over limited frequencies.
+Dielectric resonators (DR) are electromagnetic components that show a useful range of resonance over limited frequencies.
 Usually comprising a ceramic puck with high permittivity, and low dissipation, its resonance properties are dependent upon the physical size and permittivity of the resonator.
 A high quality factor, high relative permittivity and temperature coefficient near zero define an ideal DR. However, ceramic DRs come close to fulfilling these requirements, enabling miniaturization and a higher quality factor.
 Some ceramics used for this purpose include BaTi4O9, (BZT) or Ba[Zn/3Ta2/3]O3, and (BMT) or Ba[Mg/3Ta2/3]O3, among others, and these are often called the “talking ceramics”.
 They are crucial in GPS and other wireless microwave-based communications technology.

-Ceramics are thus essential to all cell phones, and are present in almost every aspect of its technology.
+Ceramics are thus essential to all cell phones and are present in almost every aspect of its technology.